timmseth/cyberpunk2020-custom/README.md

 Financial Status indicates how well the company is doing insofar as income is concerned.
 A company that is bankrupt or struggling will probably be more likely to lay employees off than one that is stable.
 Stable companies are making enough of a profit to pay all their employees, with a little left over.
 Thriving and prosperous companies are more likely to open new offices, expand their current product lines, and hire new employees.
 Also, each rating lists a pay multiplier, which is multiplied by the corporate's salary to get his total take per year.
 For example, an executive working for a thriving company makes a little over $90,000 per year, whereas his counterpart in a bankrupt company will be pulling in a little over $20,000 per year.

-Resources
+#### Resources
-Position (Your rank in the company)	Cost
+**Position (Your rank in the company)**

+    Position 				  Description										    Cost
-Wage Slave - You share a cubicle with someone, $20,000/year	0 Assistant Manager - You have your own cubicle, $30,000/year	1 Manager - You have a somewhat larger cubicle, $45,000/year	2 Junior Executive - You share an office with someone, $55,000/year	3 Executive - You have your own office, $65,000/year	4 Department Head - You have a larger office, $75,000/year	5 Division Head - You have a large corner office, $90,000/year	6 Junior Vice President - You have a huge office, $120,000/year	7 Vice President/Executive VP - You have a gigantic office, $150,000/year	8 Chief Executive Officer - You have your own floor, $200,000+/year	9 Respect (How your co-workers feel about you)
+    Wage Slave                You share a cubicle with someone, $20,000/year        0 Assistant Manager         You have your own cubicle, $30,000/year               1 Manager                   You have a somewhat larger cubicle, $45,000/year      2 Junior Executive          You share an office with someone, $55,000/year        3 Executive                 You have your own office, $65,000/year                4 Department Head           You have a larger office, $75,000/year                5 Division Head             You have a large corner office, $90,000/year          6 Junior Vice President     You have a huge office, $120,000/year                 7 VP/Executive VP           You have a gigantic office, $150,000/year             8 Chief Executive Officer   You have your own floor, $200,000+/year               9

+**Respect (How your co-workers feel about you)**

+	Respect Level            Cost
     No one likes you.
 0
     You have a few friends.
 1
     Well respected by most.
 2
     You have few enemies.
 3
     Well liked by all.
 4

-Corporation Size (The company's influence)
+**Corporation Size (The company's influence)**

+	Corporation Size           Description           Cost
     Local Mom & Pop Company    (10+ employees)	     0
-Small National Corporation/Large Local Company (500+ employees)	1
+    Small National/Large Local (500+ employees)	     1
-Large National Corporation (10,000+ employees)	2
+    Large National             (10,000+ employees)	 2
-Small International Corporation (100,000+ employees)	3
+    Small International        (100,000+ employees)	 3
-Large International Corporation (500,000+ employees)	4
+    Large International        (500,000+ employees)	 4

-Financial Status (How the company is performing) Nearly Bankrupt (Pay Multiplier x 1/3)	0
+**Financial Status (How the company is performing)**

+	Corporation Status   Description              Cost
-Struggling (Pay Multiplier x 1/2)	1
+    Nearly Bankrupt 	 (Pay Multiplier x 1/3)	  0 Struggling           (Pay Multiplier x 1/2)	  1
     Stable               (Pay Multiplier x1)	  2
     Thriving             (Pay Multiplier x1.5)	  3
     Prosperous           (Pay Multiplier x2)	  4

 ###APPENDIX 4 - More Information Concerning Specific Injuries and Their Effects
 Injuries rolled that replicate certain disadvantages do not have to be "bought off " with IP in order to be cured.
 However, the injury can be "treated" during character creation, before play begins, but this may cost the character a quantity of money that the GM must determine based on the extent of the damage being repaired.